casoon/dragonfly-docs/docs/effects/animation/ripple.md

   background-color: var(--ripple-secondary-color);
 }

-/* und so weiter für die anderen Farbvarianten */
+/* and so on for the other color variants */

-/* Positionierungsvarianten */
+/* Positioning variants */
 .ripple-center::after {
   top: 50%;
   left: 50%;